 Resembling a honeycomb or stalactite pattern, elaborate muqarnas vaulting adds a textural and monochromatic touch to the ceilings of often intricately and colorfully tiled interiors.

-Islamic architecture often features gardens; walled interior courtyards; open hypostyle halls held up by columns; and vaulting.
+Islamic architecture often features gardens, walled interior courtyards, open halls with a roof held up by columns, and vaulting.

 Famous Examples of Islamic Architecture